hashicorp/vault/website/README.md

 The `Tabs` component creates tabbed content of any type, but is often used for code examples given in different languages.
 Here's an example of how it looks from the Vagrant documentation website:

 ![Tabs Component](https://p176.p0.n0.cdn.getcloudapp.com/items/WnubALZ4/Screen%20Recording%202020-06-11%20at%2006.03%20PM.gif?v=1de81ea720a8cc8ade83ca64fb0b9edd)

+> Please refer to the [Swingset](https://react-components.vercel.app/?component=Tabs) documention for the latest examples and API reference.

 It can be used as such within a markdown file: